rubocode/frontier.nvim/doc/design/strategy.md

-than not having any functions or theme swapping as these introduce sheer ugliness and even hard-to-find bugs due to missing elements in the custom module definitions in the themes, especially in a dynamic language such as _Lua_.
+than not having any functions or theme swapping as these introduce sheer ugliness and even hard-to-find bugs due to missing elements in the custom module definitions in the themes, especially in a dynamic language such as _lua_.
 You will also have to struggle with unnecessary duplication.

 We seem to be better off without passing any arguments or always pass just one argument to the function when we request the color-infused highlight